 Plugin System

-We are considering adding a plugin system to nitrogql CLI.
+We are considering adding a third-party plugin system to nitrogql CLI.
 We are planning to add more opinionated features to nitrogql, so these features are good to be implemented as plugins.
 Also, plugins will be helpful for extending nitrogql to support more use cases.

 Watch Mode